-WinkBed mattress: Review in brief
+WinkBed mattress review in brief

-The WinkBed mattress is a luxury hybrid made in the US using individually wrapped pocketed coils and gel-infused foam.
-It features a three-step Back Relief system, making it a popular choice among sleepers with upper and lower back pain, and comes in four firmness levels (from softer to plus) to suit a variety of sleep positions and body types.
+The WinkBed is a hybrid mattress made in the US, with a design that includes individually wrapped, zoned coils and gel-infused foam.
+It's designed to offer the right balance of targeted support and cushioning to anyone suffering with back, hip or shoulder pain, and comes in four firmness levels (from softer to plus) to suit a variety of sleep positions and body types.

 Depth: 13.5 inches

 Price bracket: Premium